MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning-content.md

 Processing involves the following steps:

-1. Upload a video file to Azure Blob storage.
+1. Upload a video file to Azure Blob Storage.
 1. The video file triggers Azure Logic Apps to send a request to the Azure Machine Learning pipeline published endpoint.
 1. The pipeline processes the video, applies style transfer with MPI, and postprocesses the video.
-1. The output is saved back to blob storage once the pipeline is completed.
+1. The output is saved back to Blob Storage once the pipeline is completed.

 ### Potential use cases